AnthoVDO/learn-Csharp-dotnet/note.md

 - To show special character add this line before the console : Console.OutputEncoding = System.Text.Encoding.UTF8;
 - Better to use function which return value so try to avoid static void
 - an array have a defined number of content. if we don't know it, we need to use the Lists
 - if we remove an item from a list while using a loop, we need to start from the end because the list length change.
+- Don't put too much stuff in public.
+If we need to access a name or something, use as much as possible function(accessor) to avoid erasing the values OR properties
+- For more info about properties and accessor check section 10 (105 and 106

  # ShortCut Visual Studio
  - cw tab tab => Console.WriteLine();